-The HK50 is a massive index relative to the overall size of the Hong Kong Stock Exchange, accounting for roughly 65 percent of the exchange’s total market capitalization.
+The HK50 is a massive index relative to the overall size of the Hong Kong Stock Exchange, accounting for roughly 65% of the exchange’s total market capitalization.
 The majority of the index is comprised of financial, utility, industrial, and property companies.

 Why Should Traders Want to Invest in This Market?

-The HK50 has enjoyed a long history of strong performance, growing in value by more than 20,000 percent since its inception in 1964.
-Although the trading hours for the HK50 aren’t ideal if you’re based in London, New York, or another Western city, the HK50 does still enjoy global popularity among investors thanks to its strong growth over time, and its optimistic outlook for the future.
+The HK50 has enjoyed a long history of strong performance, growing in value by more than 20,000% since its inception in 1964.
+Although the trading hours for the HK50 aren’t ideal if you’re based in London, New York, or another Western city, the HK50 does still enjoy global popularity among investors thanks to its strong growth over time and its optimistic outlook for the future.

 Since it’s a large but still emerging market, traders can enjoy high volatility that creates profit opportunities for well-researched investments.
-Additionally, many HK50 investors use ETFs as a simple way to capitalize on the overall growth of the Hong Kong and Chinese economies.
+Additionally, many HK50 investors use exchange-traded funds (ETFs) as a simple way to capitalize on the overall growth of the Hong Kong and Chinese economies.

 Diverse Investment Options

 The HK50 offers multiple options for investing in an emerging financial market, ranging from day-trading opportunities to long-term investment vehicles.
 While Hong Kong has risen in popularity as a destination for forex investments, for example, ETFs are a popular method of investing in this foreign market, especially for traders trying to overcome a time zone difference.

 American depository receipts (ADRs) and contracts for difference (CFDs) are also common vehicles for capitalizing on live trading opportunities.
 While CFD trading brings an additional degree of risk to international investments that already pose a greater liability than domestic investments, experienced investors may see this increased risk as well worth the potential payoff.

 Other Advantages to Trading the HK50